Skip to Content

 What we no longer practice, we no longer possess.

-That is one possible future.
-It is not the one we expect to get.
-AI is a chisel placed in our hands at the opening of a renaissance: in careful hands, it frees what is best in us, the way Michelangelo's chisel freed David from the marble; in careless hands, it turns marble into rubble.
-The kitchen table is what the rubble looks like.
+I do not believe this future is inevitable.
+AI is not the end of human thought.
+AI is a chisel placed in our hands at the threshold of a renaissance.
+In careful hands, it can free what is best in us, the way Michelangelo’s chisel freed David from the marble.
+In careless hands, it does not free the figure.
+It breaks the stone.

 The Pattern